 - Peak at 6000hz, -3dB Q of 4

 - Peak at 10000hz, -6dB Q of 3

 For me, there are a couple of different takeaways after listening to the Clear.
-The first thing (this is mostly a personal one) is that out of all the headphones I have listened to, with price as a non-factor, the Focal Clear is my personal choice at the time of making this review.
+The first thing (this is mostly a personal one) is that out of all the headphones I have listened to, with price as a non-factor, the Focal Clear open back headphones are my personal choice at the time of making this review.
 I really appreciate what its technical performance is capable of reproducing, and I really enjoy its tonality after using EQ.
 However, I struggle to say whether or not I recommend it at its $1499 price point.
 At that price it competes closely with headphones that I have not yet had the chance to listen to and compare to, such as the highly-regarded HiFiMan Arya, the high-performance Audeze LCD-X, and even the artisan ZMF Auteur.
 Compared to the headphones I have listened to, I still think that with no EQ the Ananda has a more pleasant natural frequency response, and the Clear is only an incremental upgrade on the performance front when compared with the LCD-2.

 Having said that, I do think that for those looking for a flagship-class upgrade from an HD 600-series headphone the Clear is your best option, as the other headphones around this price range and performance level are not really reminiscent of those Sennheiser headphones in the way that the Clear is; also worth mentioning that it utilizes a dynamic driver, so it does not have the planar-magnetic quality in timbre that some listeners do not enjoy.
 Overall, I find the Clear to be a fantastic headphone that delivers an impressive sonic experience delivered in a beautiful package; I just think that maybe it would be more competitive at around the $1,199 price point.

 Buy the Focal Clear on Headphones.com, at the best price available.